coreyg-gh/free-genai-bootcamp-2025/lang-portal/readme-week1.md

 2. Implement the missing endpoint in groups.py:
     * Create a GET endpoint for /groups/:id/words/raw

-## Determine the specs for the request and adjusted prompt to modify the code:
+## Determine the specs for the request and adjusted the prompt to modify the code:
 ## POST /api/study_activities
 Request Params
 * group_id integer